 Our credit agreement with PCB ("Credit Agreement") requires us to comply with certain covenants.
 We may not incur indebtedness or liens except as permitted by the Credit Agreement, or declare or pay dividends.
 We must maintain, on a quarterly basis, minimum liquidity of not less than \$6.0 million, accounts receivable balances, as defined, of not less than \$8.0 million, consolidated net worth, as defined, of not less than \$150.0 million, and a debt to equity ratio, as defined, of not more than 0.3 to 1.
 Beginning in the quarter ended June 30, 2009, we must also maintain a specific minimum debt service ratio at each quarter end.
 Effective in the fourth quarter of 2008, we established a lock-box arrangement with PCB subject to the Credit Agreement.
 Funds received from our customers are remitted to the lock-box and then deposited to a PCB bank account.
 The remitted funds are not used to pay-down the balance of the Credit Agreement unless there is an event of default on the Credit Agreement.
 One of the events of default is the occurrence of a "material adverse change," which is a subjective acceleration clause.
 Based on the relevant accounting guidance, we have classified our debt pursuant to the Credit Agreement as short-term or long-term, as appropriate, and we believe the likelihood of an event of default is more than remote but not more likely than not.
-If we default on the Credit Agreement, all of the obligations under the Credit Agreement will become immediately due and payable and all funds received in our lockbox held by PCB, plus \$2.5 million we have deposited balances from certain subsidiaries above \$8.0 million at each quarter-end.
+If we default on the Credit Agreement, all of the obligations under the Credit Agreement will become immediately due and payable and all funds received in our lockbox held by PCB, plus \$2.5 million we have deposited with PCB in a payment reserve account, will be applied to the balance due on the Credit Agreement.
+One of our bank covenants is a requirement to maintain accounts receivable balances from certain subsidiaries above \$8.0 million at each quarter-end.
 To the extent natural gas prices continue to fall, or our volumes decline, we could violate this covenant in the future.
-Beginning with the quarter ended June 30, 2009, we are required to maintain a specific minimum debt service ratio.
-To the extent our operating results do not materialize as planned, we could violate this covenant in the future.
-In the event we violate either of these covenants, we would seek a waiver from the bank.
+Beginning with the quarter ended June 30, 2009, we are required to maintain a specifi event we violate either of these covenants, we would seek a waiver from the bank.
 We were in compliance with all of our covenants at June 30, 2010.